HKUDS/LightReasoner/README.md

 **💡 Key Insight:**

-This efficiency breakthrough shows that **strategic token selection**, rather than exhaustive training, most effectively unlocks the potential of LLM reasoning — proving that *smarter, not blindly harder* is the path to scalable AI improvement.
+This efficiency breakthrough shows that **strategic token selection**, rather than exhaustive training, most effectively unlocks the latent potential of LLM reasoning — proving that *smarter, not blindly harder* is the path to scalable AI improvement.

 ---